Mamrenko-Alex/node-rest-api-contactbook/README.md

 # ContactBook

 ContactBook is a web application that allows users to add, edit, and delete contacts through an API interface.
-Additionally, it supports adding images to contacts.
+Additionally, it supports adding images to contacts and email verification.

 ## Description